gbdl/BBI/README.md

 Born-Infeld (BI) for AI: Energy-Conserving Descent (ECD) for Optimization
 ====
-This repository contains the code for the BBI optimizer, introduced in the paper _Born-Infeld (BI) for AI: Energy-Conserving Descent (ECD) for Optimization_.
-[2201.11137](http://arxiv.org/abs/2201.11137).
+This repository contains the code for the BBI optimizer, introduced in the paper _Born-Infeld (BI) for AI: Energy-Conserving Descent (ECD) for Optimization_.(ICML 2022) [2201.11137](http://arxiv.org/abs/2201.11137).
 It is implemented using Pytorch.

 The repository also includes the code needed to reproduce all the experiments presented in the paper.
 In particular: